Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 - https://isocpp.org/
 - http://en.cppreference.com/w/Main_Page

+#### Disclaimer
-I'm new at this so any suggestions are greatly appreciated.
+I'm new at this so any suggestions or comments are appreciated.